VidYen/vidhash/vidyen-twitch/README.md

 = 1.0.0 =

-- Fix: Version Update for WordPress org install tracking

 - Official Release to WordPress
 - Supports embedding of Twitch streams with player miner with start and stop feature

 == Future Plans ==

+- System to track users by Twitch handle so you can show which watcher has mined the most
 - Tie in to VYPS for user tracking.
 - Twitch bot reports of hash rate and total hashes.

 == Known Issues ==

-- Multiple tabs do not work and prior must be closed.
+- Multiple tabs do not work and prior tab must be closed.